I've Got Time

-Recording sessions at the Vulcan Gas Company as a makeshift recording studio – initially in December 1967 and again in March '68 – yield Sonobeat's fifth release (which is also its third rock single).
-The single pairs Conqueroo Ed Guinn's I've Got Time (featuring an enigmatically dramatic, yet strangely reserved, duet) with 1 to 3 (featuring an equally dramatic but uninhibited vocal by composer Bob Brown).
-Sonobeat uses no fancy recording techniques or special audio effects; the single is nothing short of two great songs performed passionately by great musicians, captured just a little raw at one of Sonobeat's favorite venues, Austin's iconic Vulcan.
-The Sonobeat single is the Conqueroo's only commercially-released single.
+Recording sessions using The Vulcan Gas Company as a makeshift recording studio – initially in December 1967 and again in March '68 – yield Sonobeat's fifth release (which is also its third rock single).
+The stereo 45 RPM single pairs Ed Guinn's I've Got Time (featuring an enigmatically dramatic, yet strangely reserved, duet) with 1 To 3 (featuring an equally dramatic but uninhibited vocal by composer Bob Brown).
+Sonobeat uses no fancy recording techniques or special audio effects; the single is nothing short of two great songs performed passionately by great musicians, captured just a little raw at one of Sonobeat's favorite venues.
+1 To 3 is The Conqueroo's only commercially-released single.

-Originally scheduled as release R-s104 (collectors will find this etched in the single's dead wax), the Conqueroo release moves up to R-s103 on Sonobeat's schedule after Shiva's Headband has second thoughts about the impending release of its Sonobeat single, also recorded at the Vulcan and originally scheduled for release a week or two ahead of the Conqueroo's.
-Rather than have the acetates (used to make the vinyl record pressing plates) remastered with the new release number inscribed in the dead wax, Bill Sr. simply has the labels for the Conqueroo single printed with the new catalog number and proceeds with its release ahead of schedule.
+Originally scheduled as release R-s104 (collectors will find this etched in the single's dead wax), The Conqueroo release moves up to R-s103 on Sonobeat's schedule after Shiva's Headband has second thoughts about the impending release of its Sonobeat single, also recorded at the Vulcan and originally scheduled for release a week or two ahead of The Conqueroo's.
+Rather than have the acetates (used to make the vinyl record pressing plates) remastered with the new release number inscribed in the dead wax, Bill Sr. simply has the labels for The Conqueroo single printed with the new catalog number and proceeds with its release ahead of schedule.
 Neither side of the single is the "A" side because both songs are equally strong; however, when Sonobeat mails out promo copies to radio stations and reviewers, Bill Sr. rubber stamps 1 To 3 with a , indicating it's the side he believes has the greater potential for airplay.
 The single is released during the week of April 8, 1968, and six weeks later The Conqueroo performs at HemisFair '68, San Antonio's world's fair, joining another Sonobeat act, Wali and the Afro-Caravan, on the stage at the fair's Project Y sports and games pavillion.
 In its June 8th issue, Billboard Magazine reports that Houston's progressive rock station KFMK-FM has named the single as the station's "Biggest Leftfield Happening".